How to hook up retro consoles to High-Definition TVs

 ONE CONNECT external interface unit

 The Framemeister XRGB-mini by Micomsoft is a purpose built up scaler designed specifically for connecting retro consoles to modern HDTV's via HDMI.
 This is a very popular device in the retro gaming scene which accepts the following inputs; RGB, composite video, s-video and component video and up-scales these to 1080i/p, however its not cheap and currently retails at £250 plus shipping and import duty which will push the price over the £300 mark, as the main retailer for this unit Solarise Japan are based in Japan.
-This has less input lag than the Elephas SCART to HDMI converter.

 The OSSC or Open Source Scan Converter began as a home-brew project back in 2015 now is open source which means the source files for building your own OSSC are available online from junkerhq.net or you can purchase one pre-built from videogameperfection.com for £162 plus shipping.
 Unlike the Framemeister which upscales the image using a video processor the OSSC uses a technique called line doubling which greatly reduces input lag caused when a video signal is upscaled using a processor.